designerdevil/local-llm/README.md

 # Local LLM Node App

-This markdown provides a concise guide for setting up and running a demonstration Node.js application that utilizes Local Large Language Models (LLMs) through the LM Studio command-line interface.
+This is a concise guide for setting up and running a demonstration Node.js application that utilizes Local Large Language Models (LLMs) through the LM Studio command-line interface.

 ## Prerequisites
 1. Create an `.env` file in the root directory with your OpenAI key in the following format: